 Mathematics SL Applications and Interpretation is a course designed for students who wish to gain a good knowledge of mathematics, but with an emphasis on the applied nature of the subject.
 They may have found more traditional mathematics courses a challenge and it will appeal to students who enjoy the practical application of mathematics to real life situations.
-This course is suitable for students who may go on to further study in subjects that utilise mathematics in this way such as biology, the human sciences and business.
+This course is suitable for students who may go on to further study in subjects that utilize mathematics in this way such as biology, the human sciences and business.

 Mathematics HL Applications and Interpretation is a course designed for students who wish to gain an in-depth knowledge of mathematics, but with an emphasis on the applied nature of the subject.
 It will appeal to students who enjoy the practical application of mathematics to real life situations.
-This course is suitable for students who may go on to further study in subjects that utilise mathematics in this way such as biology, the human sciences and business.
+This course is suitable for students who may go on to further study in subjects that utilize mathematics in this way such as biology, the human sciences and business.

-Math Mathematics: applications and interpretation marks and weighting

-Component Current number of marks Number of marks for M21/N21 Current weighting Weighting for M21/N21
+Component Current number of marks Modified Number of marks for May 2021 Current weighting Modified weighting for May 2022

-SL Paper 1 80 80 40% 40%
+Paper 1 80 80 40% 40%

 Paper 2 80 80 40% 40%

-IA 20 20 20% 20%
+SL IA 20 20 20% 20%

-Total weighting I 100% 100%
+Total W eighting 100% 100%

+Component Current number of marks Modified Number of marks for May 2021 Current weighting Modified weighting for May 2022

-HL Paper 1 110 110 30% 30%
+Paper 1 110 110 30% 30%

-Paper 2 110 110 30% 30%
+HL Paper 2 110 110 30% 30%

 Paper 3 55 55 20% 20%

 IA 20 20 20% 20%

-Total weighting J 100% 100%
+Total we eighting 100% 100%